Categories

 Another method is alcohol by weight (ABW), which calculates the alcohol content as a percentage of the total weight of the beverage.
 This method offers a more precise depiction of the actual alcohol content, as it takes into account the differences in density between alcohol and water.
 Since alcohol is lighter than water, with a density of approximately 0.79 g/mL compared to water's 1 g/mL, using ABW can provide a more accurate assessment of the alcohol content in your beverages.

 When it comes to flavor, it is all about balance.
 A softer white is not pleasant to drink with 14% ABV.
 Conversely, a full-bodied red with high tannins can benefit from it.
-An IPA with a strong hops profile can be pushed to 8-9% while it will mask the subtleties of a porter.
+An IPA with a strong hops profile can be pushed to 9% or even higher while it will mask the subtleties of a porter.
 A rule of thumb to follow is that the lower the ABV, the more a 1% increase or decrease matters.
 Pushing a pilsner from 5% to 6% is a 17% increase in alcohol.
 Wines and beers that call for more alcohol are flabby when the ABV is too low.
 In those that call for less alcohol, higher levels mask all the their subtleties.

 So the next time you are buying a wine or beer kit, remember reading this article.
-If you want a more low key wine and you like to make Winexpert kits, choose a Classic or Reserve over a Private Reserve.
+If you want a more low key wine that is more fruit forward, and you like to make Winexpert kits, choose a Classic or Reserve over a Private Reserve.
 If you make Finer Wine Kits and you want something bolder, opt for a Forte instead of a Tavola or Novello.
 For your beer kits, you might want to make an IPA if you want to push your limits.
 On the other end of the spectrum, a gentle pilsner is perfect for you to kick back and relax.
 ABV is not indicative of quality.
 Some wine and beer taste better with more alcohol and others with less.
-It is about what you like to drink.